 Mr. Harries graduated from the University of Toronto where he earned his Master's Degree in Economics and is a Chartered Director (C.Dir).

 John Rogers, a long time resident of Mississauga for over 55 years, was appointed by the Provincial Government to the Regional Municipality of Peel Police Services Board on August 29, 2012.

 Mr. Rogers is an urban planner and over the past 40 years, has been involved in numerous development projects in the Region of Peel, the Greater Toronto Area and the United Arab Emirates.

-His extensive volunteer work with numerous charities, sports organizations and non – profit agencies, has led to his receiving numerous awards.
+Since 1978, his extensive volunteer work with numerous charities, sports organizations and non – profit agencies, has led to his receiving numerous awards.
 Mr. Rogers has been the recipient of the Commemorative Medal for the 125th Anniversary of Confederation, in recognition of significant contribution to compatriots, the community and Canada, the Arbor Award for Outstanding Voluntary Service to the University of Toronto (1996), Mississauga's Citizen of the Year (1998), the Mississauga Civic Award (2000), and in 2012, the Queen Elizabeth II Diamond Jubilee Medal in recognition of contributions to Canada.